MaianneThornton/50in50_BlurryLoading/README.md

 In this project users will be able to:

-- Build a responsive site that displays a functional progress bar.
+- Build a responsive site that displays a loading text as well as blurs the background while loading.

 ### Screenshot🌇